 This term is perhaps the least formal of those we’ll examine in this article.
 This nickname comes from device users and is typically not used by government or industry representatives.
 This name comes from the casual phrase used to describe the process of operating an IID, and can apply both to the device itself as well as the act of using one.
 If you see this term on social media or hear it from other IID users, you’ll know it’s just another way to reference ignition interlock devices.

 Intoxalock, Legacy, eLERT and eLERT24

 These are the brand names of Intoxalock’s ignition interlock devices.
-The easiest to operate of all IIDs on the market, these devices feature one-button activation and more installation locations than any other provider, making them the most convenient to install and service.
+Easy one-button operation on these devices, and more installation locations nationwide than any other provider, makes convenient to install, service, and use.